 You can read more about Enrolled Nurse Standards of practice here.

 What is a registered nurse?

-A registered nurse (RN) has far more responsibilities.
-Instead of just focusing on practical hands-on tasks, they may also get involved in admin, working as a team leader or unit manager.
-Administration of medicine, assessment of patients and the provision of sometimes complex nursing or specialised care will all fall within a RN’s remit.
+A registered nurse (RN) has more responsibilities than an EN and, they may also get involved in admin, working as a team leader or unit manager, writing nursing care plans, and more.
+Administration of medicine, assessment of patients and the provision of sometimes complex nursing or specialised care will all fall within an RN’s remit.

 Benefits of being a registered or enrolled nurse

 In Australia, being a registered or enrolled nurse can provide many benefits.
-It not only provides a high standard of living with nurses wages falling into the top 20% of Australian workers, but it is also highly regarded and respected profession.
+It not only provides a high standard of living with nurses’ wages falling into the top 20% of Australian workers, but it is also a highly regarded and respected profession.

-In addition, Australia has also been involved in cutting edge nursing education since 1994, so once you have a qualification from an Australian university, it will be recognised worldwide.
+Australian nursing education is considered cutting-edge, so once you have a qualification from an Australian university, it will be recognised worldwide.

 Enrolled Nurse or Registered Nurse – Which is Best for You?